 - For tours originating in or near the Mexican towns of Tijuana, Tecate, Rosarito, Ensenada or Valle de Guadalupe, your tour guide will arrange to pick you up at your hotel or house.
 For cruise ship passengers arriving via cruise line to the Port of Ensenada, our meeting point at the Port of Ensenada is an easy 5 to 12-minute walk from your ship's mooring location at Ensenada's Cruiseport Village.

 Are there any special booking requirements for larger groups? +

-- A 15% service gratuity will be added for groups of eight (8) or more, and for all bachelor/bachelorette parties of any size.
+- An 18% service gratuity will be added for groups of eight (8) or more, and for all bachelor/bachelorette parties of any size.
 This gratuity will be used to tip the service staff at the wineries and restaurant(s) we visit, as well as your tour guide.

 - A $250 per tour vehicle refundable deposit for damage, excess wear, and/or excess cleaning is required for groups of eight (8) or more, and for all bachelor/bachelorette parties of any size.
 Your group's organizer/primary contact is responsible for paying this deposit, and the deposit must be received by BTK at least 5-days prior to your tour date.
 Failure to make this deposit by the required date will constitute your reservation's cancellation without refund.
 See Payment Terms & Conditions for complete details.